 Building it into a model

 The cleanest implementation runs a goalie save-percentage prior alongside the team rating.
 When the confirmed starter changes, the prior swaps and the model re-prices in real time.
-Bettors using Tinker can build this as a feature: projected goalie save% as the input, with a confirmed-goalie override flag.
+Bettors using the Workshop can build this as a feature in minutes: projected goalie save% as the input, with a confirmed-goalie override flag and a backup-callup binary indicator.
+From there, drop straight into Build → New model to wire the feature into a full NHL win-probability artifact and start logging confirm-day predictions.

 The naive version still beats most casual bettors: subscribe to a beat-reporter list, watch the morning-skate window, and have your books open.
 When the confirm doesn't match the projected starter, check sharp-book line movement and bet retail before they catch up.